isomerpages/govtech-corp/pages/Tech For Public Good.md

 ---
 <h1>Tech For Public Good, For A Better Tomorrow</h1>
 <p></p>
-<p>Most of our work remains unseen by the public we serve, and yet it is
+<p>Most of GovTech's work remains unseen by the public we serve, and yet
-everywhere.
+it is everywhere.
 From enhancing daily conveniences to empowering communities, GovTech leads the charge in building tech for public good.
 Sometimes hidden, our work is always purposeful in engineering a smarter, more connected digital government.
 Discover more in the video below.&nbsp;</p>